-On August 11, 2022, we entered into the Purchase Agreement and Registration Rights Agreement with B. Riley.
-Pursuant to the Purchase Agreement, subject to the satisfaction of the conditions set forth therein, we will have the right to sell to B. Riley up to \$75,000,000 of newly issued shares of our common stock (subject to certain conditions and limitations contained in the Purchase Agreement), from time to time during the term of the Purchase Agreement.
-See "Committed Equity Financing" for more information.
+On August 11, 2022, we entered into a Common Stock Purchase Agreement (the "Committed Equity Purchase Agreement") and a Registration Rights Agreement (the "Committed Equity Registration Rights Agreement") with B. Riley Principal Capital II, LLC ("B. Riley").
+Pursuant to the Committed Equity Purchase Agreement, subject to the satisfaction of the conditions set forth therein, we will have the right to sell to B. Riley up to \$75,000,000 of newly issued shares (the "Committed Equity Shares") of our common stock (subject to certain conditions and limitations contained in the Committed Equity Purchase Agreement), from time to time during the term of the Committed Equity Purchase Agreement.
+Sales of common stock pursuant to the Committed Equity Purchase Agreement, and the timing of any sales, are solely at our option, and we are under no obligation to sell any securities to B. Riley under the Committed Equity Purchase Agreement.